-Business registry can be a confusing process, to help ease that confusion we’ve looked at the different types of business and how you register them.
+Business registry can be a confusing process, so to help ease that confusion, we’ve looked at the different types of business and how you register them.

 The nominated partner is responsible for managing the partnerships tax returns and business records.
 The partners of a business split the profits between themselves and are responsible for paying their own tax on their share.

-A partnership could ease some of the burdens through each partner having their own skillset - creating a well-balanced team – or through providing a larger amount of financial support, which is known as a sleeping partner.
+A partnership could ease some of the burden through each partner having their own skillset - creating a well-balanced team – or through providing a larger amount of financial support, which is sometimes known as a sleeping partner.

-To register your business as a Limited Liability Company is slightly more complex.
-If you open an LLC, your business is a separate legal entity, and your personal and business assets are also separate.
+Registering your business as a Limited Company can seem complex but it doesn’t have to be.
+If you register a limited company, your business is a separate legal entity, and your personal and business assets are also separate.
 Because of that separation, you must register your business with Companies House alongside registering with HMRC.

-The additional information you will need to register as an LLC is:
+The additional information you will need to register as a limited company includes:

-All shareholders – even if there is just one – need to write and sign a memorandum and articles of association, which state your agreement to run a business and sets out rules for how the company is run.
-The final step is to register for corporation tax within three months of starting your business.
+All shareholders – even if there is just one – need to agree and sign a memorandum and articles of association, which states your agreement to run a business and sets out rules for how the company is run.
+The final step is to register for corporation tax within three months of starting to do business.

 If you are also a shareholder in your company, you can choose to pay yourself a smaller salary but pay dividends from company profit.
 As dividends are taxed differently to salary, you may pay less tax overall.